-Tailwind Bicycles is proud to introduce Niner Bicycles to our already fantastic bicycle line.
+Tailwind Bicycles is proud to have Niner Bicycles in our product line.
 Founded in 2005 and based out of Ft.
 Collins, Colorado, Niner believes in one thing: the 29” wheel.
 They staked their entire claim on the 29” wheel, which at the time, only a few companies even offered a model with the oversized hoops.
 It ended up paying off tremendously, as the 29” wheel quickly became the industry standard.

 Niner offers a full line of off-road orientated bicycles.
 From hardtail/full suspension bikes to cyclocross/gravel bikes.
 All bicycles are rated with different star levels.
 One star being the base model, and three-star being the top of the line.
 Models through the star range all have the same frame, but they are outfitted with different componentry.